RothAndrew/istio-practice/README.md

 This guide is written with the assumption that the reader already understands and uses Docker and Kubernetes.

-The guide has been developed using Linux.
-MacOS likely works fine too.
+The guide has been developed using Linux and MacOS.
 Not so sure about Windows.
 Your mileage may vary.

 ## Prerequisites